Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Exploratory Agent Behavior Diagnostics

-\paragraph{Case 3: AlpacaEval --- Synthetic preference data breakthrough.} The Free-mode agent on gpu06 exhibited the most controlled run: 23 submissions, zero crashes, monotonically improving score trajectory from 20.01 to 31.02.
+\paragraph{Case 3: AlpacaEval, synthetic preference data breakthrough.} The representative Free-mode run exhibited the most controlled trajectory: 23 submissions, zero zero-score failures, monotonically improving score trajectory from 20.01 to 31.02.
 The key innovation was synthetic preference data generation.
 The agent wrote \texttt{gen\_claude\_data.py} and \texttt{gen\_gpt4style\_data.py} to generate diverse candidate responses to AlpacaEval instructions, then used an LLM judge to create pairwise preference annotations.
 This data was used for DPO training after an initial SFT warm-up.
-The SFT-only mode (gpu02), lacking DPO, explored 102 submissions with alternative strategies (NEFTune noise injection, SLERP model merging, task arithmetic) across 130 model versions but only reached 21.10---a 10-point gap that directly quantifies the value of the composite SFT$\to$DPO pipeline.
+The SFT-only mode, lacking DPO, explored 102 submissions with alternative strategies (NEFTune perturbation, SLERP model merging, task arithmetic) across 130 model versions but only reached 21.10, a 10-point gap that directly quantifies the value of the composite SFT$\to$DPO pipeline.

-\paragraph{Case 4: ALFWorld --- Demonstration learning via environment interaction.} Detailed in the main text (Q5).
-The Free-mode agent on gpu06 collected environment demonstrations through interaction and rollout, and achieved 95.52 in just 4 submissions.
-In RL-only mode (gpu05), the agent followed a two-phase SFT$\to$GRPO pipeline, reaching 91.79 in 7 submissions.
-In SFT-only mode (gpu02), the agent managed only 14.93 over 11 submissions, suggesting that the critical distribution alignment insight is not deterministic---even the same scaffold may or may not find it depending on the exploration path.
+\paragraph{Case 4: ALFWorld, demonstration learning via environment interaction.} The representative Free-mode run collected environment demonstrations through interaction and rollout, and achieved 95.52 in just 4 submissions.
+In RL-oriented mode, the agent followed a two-phase SFT$\to$GRPO pipeline, reaching 93.28.
+In SFT-only mode, the agent managed 67.91, suggesting that the critical distribution alignment insight is not deterministic; even the same scaffold may or may not find it depending on the exploration path.